GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-03_datetime.md

-Finally, if you want to substract two date/time values, you can use the resoectuve arithmetic operation or the difftime function to control the layout of the result (see the help pages of `strptime` for an overview of the layout specifications).
+Finally, if you want to substract two date/time values, you can use the arithmetic operation or the difftime function to control the layout of the result (see the help pages of `strptime` for an overview of the layout specifications).